cloudfoundry/java-buildpack/docs/framework-spring_auto_reconfiguration.md

 </table>
 Tags are printed to standard output by the buildpack detect script

 The Spring Auto-reconfiguration Framework adds the `cloud` profile to any existing Spring profiles such as those defined in the [`SPRING_PROFILES_ACTIVE`][] environment variable.
+It also uses the [Spring Cloud Cloud Foundry Connector][] to replace any bean of a candidate type with one mapped to a bound service instance.
+Please see the [Auto-Reconfiguration][] project for more details.

 ## Configuration
 For general information on configuring the buildpack, including how to specify configuration values through environment variables, refer to [Configuration and Extension][].